Ra7mo0on/Gowther/README.md

 Edit the lines 67 and 68, change the boolean values to select the way in which the data will be sent.

 In the case of using SMTP, create a Google account and in settings enable "Access to less secure applications".
 Then insert the data of the configuration you want to use.
+## Implementing Threads
+Gowther now has more efficient and faster encryption, the file paths are divided into threads and run in parallel, depending on the types of files it finds.

+I did a simple test to determine the execution time with 380 files, it only took 4 seconds.
 ## In Development
 - [x] Send logs to SMTP server.
 - [x] Graphical Interfaces.
 - [x] Send information to MySQL database.
-- [ ] Multithreading for fast encryption.
+- [x] Multithreading for fast encryption.
 - [ ] Support for Windows.
 - [ ] Encrypt external storage drives.